seqan/seqan3/doc/tutorial/08_pairwise_alignment/index.md

 the match score is `0` and the scores for a mismatch and a gap is `-1`.
 Due to the special metric, a fast [bitvector](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.332.9395&rep=rep1&type=pdf) implementation can be used to compute the edit distance.
 This happens in SeqAn automatically if the respective configurations are used.
-To do so, you need a scoring scheme initialised with Manhattan distance (at the moment only seqan3::nucleotide_scoring_scheme supports this) and a gap scheme initialised with `-1` for a gap and `0` for a gap open score and computing a seqan3::global_alignment.
+To do so, you need to explicitly set seqan3::hamming_scoring_scheme and the default gap scheme initialised with `-1` for a gap and `0` for a gap open score and computing a seqan3::global_alignment.
 To make the configuration easier, we added a shortcut called seqan3::align_cfg::edit_scheme.